Julien-ser/UnAnswGen/README.md

 </div>

 ## Unanswerable Question Generation
-The [`Unanswerable Question Generation/`](./Unanswerable%20Question%20Generation/) folder contains all of the Python notebook files that involve generating unanswerable questions of all types(negation, mutual exclusion, entity swap, number swap, no information, and antonym) based on the SQUADv2 dataset.
+The [`Unanswerable Question Generation/`](./Unanswerable%20Question%20Generation/) folder contains all of the Python notebook files that involve generating unanswerable questions of all types(negation, mutual exclusion, entity swap, number swap, no information, and antonym) based on the SQUAD2.0 train dataset.

 ## Question Evaluation
 The [`Question Evaluation/`](./Question%20Evaluation/) folder contains the Python notebook files involving the assessment and evaluation of the generated unanswerable questions of the previous folder.
 There are 2 subfolders: [`Evaluation by MRC Models/`](./Evaluation%20by%20MRC%20Models/) involves the notebooks associated with evaluating the candidate unanswerable questions through 6 MRC models: Electra, Roberta, SgNet, RetroReader, Model2, and Model4, and [`Majority Voting/`](./Majority%20Voting/) involves the notebooks that processed and evaluated final unanswerable questions via majority vote provided by the evaluations from the MRC models.